-Juna, who browed in sondated with a moon in the heat into the lighted hall, was therefore prepared to see her whom he best loved, with her arms thrown around her father.
+Julian, who followed his conductor with a throbbing heart into the lighted hall, was therefore prepared to see her whom he best loved, with her arms thrown around her father.
 The instant she had quitted his paternal embrace, she was aware of the unexpected guest who had returned in his company.
-A deep blush, rapidly succeeded by deadly paleness, and again by a slighter suffusion, showed plainly to her lover that his sudden appearance was any thing but indifferent to her.
+A deep blush, rapidly succeeding ed by deadly paleness, and again by a slighter suffusion, shewed plainly to her lover that his suden appearance was any thing but indifferent to her.
 He bowed profoundly-a courtesy which she returned with equal formality, but did not venture to approach more nearly, feeling at once the delicacy of his own situation and of hers.

 Major Bridgenorth turned his cold, fixed, grey, melancholy glance, first on the one of them, and then on the other.
-"Some," he said, gravely, "would, in my case, have avoided this meeting; but I have confidence in you both, although you are young, and beset with the snares incidental to your are.
+"Some," he said, gravely, "would, in my case, have avoided this meeting; but I have confidence in you both, althoughyou are young, and beset with the snares incidental to your age.
 There are those within who should not know that ye have been acquainted.
 Wherefore, be wise, and be as strangers to each other."

-Julian and Alice exchanged glances as her father turned from them, and, lifting a lamp which stood in the entrance-hall, led the way to the interior apartment.
-There was little of consolation in this exchange of looks: for the sadness of Alice's glance was mingled with fear, and that of Julian clouded by an anxious sense of doubt.
-The look also was but momentary : for Alice, springing to her father. took the light out of his hand, and, stepping before him, acted as the usher of both into the large oaken parlour, which has been already mentioned as the apartment in which Bridgenorth had spent the hours of dejection which followed the death of his consort and family.
-It was now lighted up as for the reception of company; and five or six persons sat in it, in the plain, black, formal dress which was affected by the formal Puritans of the time, in evidence of their contempt of the manners of the luxurious court of Charles the Second; amongst whom, excess of extravagance in apparel, like excesses of every other kind, was highly fashionable.
+Julian and Alice exchanged glances as herfather turned from them, and, lifting a lamp which stood in the entrance-hall, led the way to the interior apartment.
+There was little of consolation in this exchange of looks; for the sadness of Alice's glance was mingled with fear, and that of Julian clouded by an anxions sense of doubt.
+The look also was but momentary; for Alice, springing to her father, took the light out of his hand, and, stepping before him, acted as the usher of both into the large oaken parlour, which has been already mentioned as the apartment in which Bridgenorth had spent the hours of dejection which followed the death of his consort and family.
+It was now lighted up as for the reception of company; and five or six persons sat in it, in the plain, black, formal dress which was affected by the formal Puritans of the time, in evidence of their contempt of the manners of the luxurious court of Charles the second; amongst whom, excess of extravagance in apparel, like excesses of every other kind, was highly fashionable.